Entering the race

 What will I receive before the race?

 All runners who have been accepted into the race will be sent a race pack by post which will include important race information, race number and timing chip.
-This will arrive around 1-2 weeks before the race.
+This will arrive around in the week leading up to the event.

 I have entered but am unable to take part, can I get a refund or give my place to a friend?